Find Trade Colleges

 • Coiler Operator

-Job Outlook for Metal and Plastic Rolling Machine Setters, Operators, and Tenders
+Job Demand for Metal and Plastic Rolling Machine Setters, Operators, and Tenders

-In the United States, there were 29,000 jobs for Metal and Plastic Rolling Machine Setter, Operator, and Tender in 2016.
+There were about 29,000 jobs for Metal and Plastic Rolling Machine Setter, Operator, and Tender in 2016 (in the United States).
 There is little to no growth in job opportunities for Metal and Plastic Rolling Machine Setter, Operator, and Tender.
-Due to new job openings and attrition, there will be an average of 2,300 job openings in this field each year.
+The BLS estimates 2,300 yearly job openings in this field.

 undefined